Home Inspection Checklist for Sellers in Baltimore, MD

 5. Prepare all documents

-This is another important part of your list that you should be able to jot down.
+This is another important part of your home inspection checklist for sellers that you should be able to jot down.
 Gather all your receipts, warranties, and other documentation.
 Place them in a folder for easy access.
 The home inspector may want to check the last time the chimney was cleaned or the last time the HVAC system was serviced.
 Also, make sure to include documentation that shows the age of your appliances.

 6. Check your plumbing system